Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 Firstly, let’s discuss pizza sauce.
 The pizza sauce isn’t loaded with a lot of seasonings.

 It’s a seasoned tomato sauce that keeps a little taste of salt, oregano, or basil.
 Salt adds a balance to the sweet taste of San Marzano tomatoes.
-While the basil works to liven up the flavor and oregano plays its role in leaving an earthy and sweet aroma in the sauce.
+While the basil works to liven up the flavor, oregano leaves an earthy and sweet aroma in the sauce.